lpopoca/ref/README.md

-# ref
+# REF

- Reference entry finder is a reference notation application.
+REF is an acronym for Reference Entry Finder.
+It is a simple GUI application used for searching reference numbers and the notes attached to them.

 ## Use Cases